33 Best Books on Religion: From World Religions to Interfaith Wisdom

 18. Killing Jesus By Bill O’Reilly

-A historical account of the life and crucifixion of Jesus of Nazareth, focusing on the political and social dynamics of the time.
-Best for: Readers interested in religious history.
+A historical account of the life and crucifixion of Jesus of Nazareth, with attention given to the political and social aspects of the period.
+Putting Jesus in his political and social context helps readers see the impact of historical context on religious narratives.

 20. The Secret Teachings of All Ages by Manly P. Hall

-A vast, almost mystical compilation of ancient wisdom where symbols like fire represent transformation and awakening.
-Best for: People interested in spirituality, philosophy, or the deeper meaning behind world traditions still turn to this book today.
+A vast, almost mystical collection of ancient wisdom where symbols like fire signify transformation and awakening.

 21. The Varieties of Religious Experience By William James